Black hole: Observational evidence

-Millions of black holes with around 30 solar masses derived from stellar collapse are expected to exist in the Milky Way.
+Millions of black holes derived from stellar collapse are expected to exist in the Milky Way.
 Even a dwarf galaxy like Draco should have hundreds.
 Only a few of these have been detected.

-By nature, black holes do not themselves emit any electromagnetic radiation other than the hypothetical Hawking radiation, so astrophysicists searching for black holes must generally rely on indirect observations.
+By nature, black holes do not themselves emit any electromagnetic radiation other than the hypothetical, typically extremely weak Hawking radiation, so astrophysicists searching for black holes must rely on indirect observations.
+The defining characteristic of a black hole is its event horizon.
+The horizon itself cannot be imaged, so all other possible explanations for these indirect observations must be considered and eliminated before concluding that a black hole has been observed.